AntonioZZanolli/AntonioZZanolli/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning about SQL, Python and the framework Django.
+:books: I’m currently learning about SQL, C# and the PHP framework Cake.

-:outbox_tray: 2021 Goals: create a lot of new projects and find a new job.
+:outbox_tray: 2022 Goals: create a lot of new projects and find a new job.

 ## About me